 The scholarship committee uses several factors in screening the initial application.
 The goal is to select a diverse, service-oriented group of so-called MT Scholars who have the best chance of thriving through the rigors of a graduate program.
 The process is not unlike what graduate school admissions committees use in selecting the composition of an incoming class.

 We look for academically strong students who are financially incapable of covering the cost of graduate school applications.
 We also look for candidates who have shown initiative or drive that they can withstand the challenges of living abroad in a rigorous graduate curriculum.
-We strive for geographic and gender diversity: so females and those from underrepresented states are particularly encouraged to apply.
+We strive for geographic and gender diversity: so females and those from underrepresented regions are particularly encouraged to apply.